Bill-GD/jpit2/README.md

 - `app`: stores all the php folders/files
 - `css`, `js`: stores bootstrap and a custom css file, add any custom style in `css/styles.css`
 - `assets`: stores 'built-in' images, audio files
-- .env: stores private keys, don't add to git, ask the lead dev for it
+- `.env`: stores private keys, don't add to git, ask the lead dev for it
 - `index.php`: used for the run command, should be the starting point of the app, pointing to the main page
 - `db.sql`: contains all the tables to recreate somewhere else